livecycle/preevy/site/docs/integrations/docker-extension.md

 <details>
   <summary>How do I get support for the Livecycle Docker Extension?</summary>

-  Join the [Livecycle Community](https://community.livecycle.io) on Slack to get support for the Livecycle Docker Extension.
+  Join the <a href="https://community.livecycle.io" target="_blank">Livecycle Community</a> on Slack to get support for the Livecycle Docker Extension.
 </details>